Tsim Sha Tsui: Tourist attractions

 Tsim Sha Tsui was once the terminus of the Kowloon–Canton Railway (KCR).
-After the British Section of the railway was opened for traffic on 1 October 1910, the construction of the railway station in Tsim Sha Tsui started in 1913.
-Construction on the railway station and its clock tower were completed in 1915.
-The main building of the Tsim Sha Tsui station was demolished in 1978.
+After the British Section of the railway was opened for traffic on 1 October 1910, the construction of the railway station in Tsim Sha Tsui started in 1913 and the station, with its clock tower, was completed in 1915.
 The station was relocated to Hung Hom to make way for the Hong Kong Space Museum and the Hong Kong Cultural Centre.
-But the Clock Tower of the station was not demolished and was kept in place.
-It is all that remains standing of the station.
+The main building of the Tsim Sha Tsui station was demolished in 1978, but the Clock Tower was kept in place, and is all that remains of the station.

 The clock tower is forty-four metres high, surmounted by a 7 m lightning rod.
 It is now surrounded by the public piazza of the Cultural Centre and has become a landmark of Hong Kong.
 Six pillars of the railway were relocated to the Urban Council Centenary Garden in TST East.
 The Avenue of Stars starts at the "New World Centre" shopping centre near the Cultural Centre.
 There is also the attraction of shopping at a clothing store frequented by famous people from all over the world, at Sam's Tailor.

 The Tsim Sha Tsui waterfront is another popular destination for locals and tourists alike.
 It is especially popular for photographers, as it offers an unobstructed view of the Central area of Hong Kong across Victoria Harbour.
 The Star Ferry terminal is another popular attraction for tourists, and the Avenue of Stars is also popular with photographers.